summergeorge/laravel-options/README.md

 ### Publish, migrate

-By running `php artisan vendor:publish --provider="summergeorge\Options\OptionsServiceProvider"` in your project all files for this package will be published.
+By running `php artisan vendor:publish --provider="Summergeorge\Options\OptionsServiceProvider"` in your project all files for this package will be published.
 For this package, it's only a migration.
 Run `php artisan migrate` to migrate the table.
 There will now be an `options` table in your database.

 ## Usage